Woodstove heating system has been a huge improvement in comparison to our old fashioned fireplace with an open hearth.

 Nights can be very cold, and I remember how many years previously we actually had seven blankets on our bed in the winter.
 But that was long before my chiropractic stint in Chicago; then we discovered what real cold was about.
 Fortunately heat was laid on to the apartments for the poor students and their families.

-Central heating is certainly more user friendly, but a real fire in the home takes a lot of beating.
+Central heating is certainly more user friendly than a woodstove heating system, but a real fire in the home takes a lot of beating.

 Woodstove heating system was a wonderful new discovery for us; it has so many pluses.